 Charged by Parliament to secure the arsenal at Hull and deny entry to King Charles I, Sir John had enough on his plate without a rebellion mob, an overly amorous daughter and a treacherous wife thrown into the mix.
 In this riotous farce Civil War seems inevitable and losing his head more than probable.

-From award-winning Hull playwright Richard Bean and presented by Hull Truck Theatre and the Royal Shakespeare Company.
+From award-winning Hull playwright Richard Bean and presented by Hull Truck Theatre and the Royal Shakespeare Company. – cover in billing